 Since the last two years if any issue is plaguing the entire banking sector that is the NPA (Non-performing Asset) issue.
 Almost all Indian banks whether PSU or private or NBFC’s have all been dealing with severe NPA levels.
-Now, let us understand what an NPA is.
+Now, let us understand the difference between Gross NPA and Net NPA

 Suppose, a loan account of Rs.
 1,00,000 @ 10% interest rate p.a. is due for payment on 30th September.
 If the payment is not made within 90 days starting 30th of September, the account will be classified as Non-performing Asset.